krakend/krakend-documentation/configuration/designer.md

 ## Supported features
 As KrakenD supports hundreds of features, it might be overwhelming to review all the documentation.
 Therefore, a tool that allows you to play in the browser is beneficial.

-**The Designer supports *almost all* the functionality**, although there might be a few corner-case attributes or very advanced functionalities that aren't in the interface.
+**The Designer supports *almost all* the functionality**, although advanced functionalities aren't in the interface.
 In any case, when this happens, even if you don't see them in the interface, they are kept in the final save if you loaded them.

-The Designer does not support [flexible configuration](/docs/enterprise/configuration/flexible-config/), as the browser cannot render Go templates of a complex directory structure.
+The Designer does not support [flexible configuration](/docs/configuration/flexible-config/), as the browser cannot render Go templates of a complex directory structure.

 The Designer supports editing Enterprise and Community features simultaneously.
 When you enable a single Enterprise feature, you will see a badge informing you about it.